This article was originally published in June 2018. It has been updated to reflect current information.

 Your expenses include monthly costs plus unexpected items:

-• Recurring expenses.
-These expenses are the same each month, for items such as insurance premiums, gym memberships, parking, phone and internet, daycare, subscriptions and rent.
+- Recurring expenses.
+These expenses are the same each month, for items such as insurance premiums, gym memberships, parking, phone and internet, daycare, subscriptions, and rent.

-• Variable/discretionary expenses.
+- Variable/discretionary expenses.
 Include your groceries, entertainment, dining out, travel, shopping, gifts, charitable giving, etc. Recent past credit card bills and bank statements can provide guidance.

-• Surprises.
+- Surprises.
 It is important to factor in the one-off expenses that hit each of us occasionally.
 Include car repairs or maintenance.
-Are you planning a wedding, overseas travel or home renovations?
+Are you planning a wedding, overseas travel, or home renovations?
 Anyone can be surprised, but it’s important to prepare.

-Don’t forget to factor in inflation.
 Total these groups to find your average monthly expenses.

 4. Does it add up and, if needed, what can I change?